 Anu practiced law for almost 40 years.
 She was one of the leading collaborative lawyers in Winnipeg, Manitoba., Canada.
 Drawing from years of expertise gained from both within the court system and through having successfully implemented a broad range of out-of-court solutions such as collaboration, mediation and conflict coaching, she works one-on-one with her professionals to help them on their unique path to becoming effective and integrated in collaboration.
-Anu is a teacher, trainer, consultant, writer and speaker on conflict resolution and collaboration.
+Anu is a trainer, writer and speaker on conflict resolution and collaboration.
 She is co-creator of the Collaborative Law Journey Map, a cross-cultural educational, facilitation and screening tool for use in Collaborative Practice.
 She is also founder of the Thalia Leadership Coaching and Consulting, an international organization that coaches and supports helping professionals through its coaching and consulting services.